The Amazing Mr. Turner

 Within a few years after Turner’s death in 1851, art was to take a significant change from the traditional Realism of Turner’s contemporaries.
 Monet and his Impressionist colleagues would soon be at work.
 Cezanne would be pointing the way to Cubism.
 Western artists would discover and be invigorated by Japanese art and then African art.
 The continued development of the camera would change the way artists saw their mission.
 Kandinsky would finally abandon any pretense to literal subject matter.
 Unquestionably, the intellectual and creative turmoil of the next seventy-five years is hard to overestimate.
 In many ways we are still working out the implications of ideas spawned during that time.
 Given the immensity of the intellectual and aesthetic changes that occurred, it is perhaps a fool’s errand to look for a point of origin where these momentous changes started.
 Indeed, contemporary painting has had many progenitors.
 Still, even with that said, I would urge that The Amazing Mr. Turner not be overlooked as one of the great sources of modern art.

 In 1870 the France of Napoleon III engaged in an unnecessary, foolish, and unsuccessful war against Bismarck’s Prussia.
-It was a short sharp conflict in which the painter Bazille, friend of Monet and Renoir, was killed.
+It was a short, sharp conflict in which the painter Bazille, a friend of Monet and Renoir, was killed.
 Monet and Pissarro made the eminently sensible decision to relocate to London for the duration.
-There they were unimpressed by the dreary surroundings, painted some pictures that reflected those surroundings, and discovered Turner.
-Turner was not an Impressionist but he was an amazing colorist, a very daring artist, and his late work was pregnant with the future.
+There, they were unimpressed by the dreary city, painting subdued pictures that reflected their surroundings.
+But they discovered Turner.
+Turner, though he was not an Impressionist, was an amazing colorist and a very daring artist.
+His late work was pregnant with the future.
 The dramatic possibilities he poured forth were not lost on the two great French artists.
 I find it hard to look at Monet’s magnificent ‘Waterlilies’ series and not think of Turner.

 And I’ll go even further out on the limb.
 If Cezanne is generally accepted as the spiritual father of the Cubists and the other ‘structural’ movements in modern art, perhaps it wouldn’t be entirely amiss to say that Turner was the spiritual father of the ‘action’ and ‘colorist’ schools that would follow.
-Looking at the swirling intense colors of his canvases, where color and movement and form and subject melt to become one, it is possible to see the beginnings of abstract expressionism and such artists as Pollock, Twombly, Mitchell, and Frankenthaler among many others.
-And in Turner’s free fusing of the subject in a swirl of emotion and movement, can the vision of De Kooning be so far away?
+Looking at the swirling colors of his canvases, where hue, movement, form, and subject melt into one, it is possible to see the beginnings of abstract expressionism.
 But enough.
 It’s easy to say too much and influences are indirect and much mutated as they filter through time and the talents of others.

 Return to Artists and Their Art